 There were no adverse easements or encroachments observed during our property inspection.
+There are two easements granted to North Western Energy for their power line transmissions in Section 8 as discussed earlier.
 A full title search that may reveal additional recorded easements was not conducted by or provided to the appraisers.